| a. Authorization. SECNAVINST 1650.35 of 26 January 1981. b. Navy Sea Service Deployment Ribbon Eligibility Requirements. Awarded to officer and

 will not be eligible for the Navy Sea Service Deployment Ribbon (SSDR) regardless of the length of

+time assigned.
+The Overseas Service Ribbon is applicable.
 (6) A person assigned to Marine Corps Base (MCB), Camp

 Lejeune, goes TAD to Marine Division for five months, completes